 Because bees are drawn to flowering plants, one good way to kill weeds without harming bees is to spray weeds before they flower.
 This kills weeds before bees are even drawn to them, so the chance of a bee landing on a herbicide-soaked plant is much lower.

 - Spray weeds with pre-emergents and other weed killers before they flower, reducing the chance bees will land on the plant and come in contact with the herbicide.

 - Begin your weed-killing plan in early spring, when weeds first sprout.

 Not only will you protect bees with this method, but you will also have an easier time killing weeds.
 Young plants are much easier to kill than established, flowering weeds.

 One surefire way to keep bees and other pollinators from coming into contact with any herbicides is to simply not use any.
 Put on some gloves for hand pulling, or use a hoe to dig up and destroy weeds.
 Although organic herbicides, like vinegar, can still be extremely harmful to bees, hand pulling weeds won’t put any bees at risk.

 - Introduces zero chemicals into your yard or garden.

 - The most natural and bee-friendly solution for weeds.

 Although this solution isn’t for everyone, considering weed-pulling can be time-consuming labor, a little goes a long way.
 When possible, hand-pull weeds rather than resort to chemical solutions.
-A special weed pulling tool can also make it easier to pull weeds.
+This special weed pulling tool can also make it easier to pull weeds.